Three people have been killed and nine others wounded by a bomb blast outside a hotel in a town in Pakistan's Baluchistan province, police said.

-The bomb went off just as a bus pulled up outside the hotel.
+The bomb went off as the bus pulled up outside a hotel [AFP]

 In the past, authorities have blamed such attacks on Baluch nationalists, who have fought against the government for decades to press for political autonomy and greater share of profits from the region's natural gas resources.